Youth strategy, research and reports

 When we thought about how best to engage and support young people, we looked at it from three key angles.

 What’s affecting young people?

 A child’s background and location impacts on their wellbeing, from early years to school and beyond.
-Disadvantaged young people achieve poorer career outcomes, and are less likely to have access to advice and experiences of work.
+Statistically, disadvantaged young people achieve poorer career outcomes and are less likely to have access to advice and experiences of work.

 Thanks to the breadth of our work, and the scale of our waterway network, we’re ideally placed to help young people overcome these challenges.

 Our canals and rivers run through some of the most diverse and most deprived communities across England and Wales.
 We have a unique opportunity to offer wellbeing experiences on the doorsteps of those who need them most.

 We worked with a market research company to survey around 2,000 young people aged 16 to 24.
 This gave us valuable insight into their concerns and interests.
 It helped us to understand more about what the younger generation is looking for from a volunteering opportunity.